Glender/DutchWeather/README.md

 ## :speech\_balloon: Help

-The documentation of all functions can be accessed by `?<function-name>` or navigate via the package documentation help page `?DutchDayDummies`.
+The documentation of all functions can be accessed by `?<function-name>` or navigate via the package documentation help page `?DutchWeather`.

     # For example:
     ?get_daily_zipdata